Table of Contents

 Understanding the nuances of each pressure vessel type is crucial for making informed decisions.
 In this section, we’ll delve into the specifics of the primary pressure vessel shapes, highlighting their structural attributes, advantages, disadvantages, and primary applications.

-Water storage tanks, industrial boilers, heat exchangers, and many chemical processing vessels.
+For example, they are commonly used in water storage tanks, industrial boilers, heat exchangers, and many chemical processing vessels.

-Gas storage tanks, certain types of reactors, and storage vessels in spacecraft.
+For instance, they are used in gas storage tanks, certain types of reactors, and storage vessels in spacecraft.

 Cyclonic separators, transition sections in rocket engines, and certain types of specialty storage vessels.